-Hackensack City Hall, Fire & Police Headquarters (Planning)
+Hackensack City Hall, Fire and Police Headquarters (Planning)

 Garfield and its team led a strategic business plan including programming, site analysis, design, construction estimating and scheduling, operating projections, financial structuring, and economic impact analysis for Hackensack’s proposed Civic Center and Transit Village.